pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 The operator dictionary is another good example for this.
 Doing layout based on text content is an interesting topic - we've had years of debates around aligning table cells at decimals.
 For trivial spacing changes around elements - which authors want to customize anyway - it seems just a bit silly.

-As related and similarly bad example are math alphabets.
+As related and similarly bad example are [math alphabets](https://en.wikipedia.org/wiki/Mathematical_Alphanumeric_Symbols).
 They are pretty mad to begin with; they are fontface traditions, captured as Unicode codepoints.
-This does make some sense for print because (in a twist that should not be a surprise) it turns out that these glyphs have grown their own requirements.
+It's understandable that mathematical writing and print traditions have abused fontfaces - it was a nice hack when all you have is moveable type.
+Enshrining them in Unicode does make some sense for print because (in a twist that should not be a surprise) it turns out that these glyphs have grown their own requirements.
 For example, Greek character glyphs tend to need special shapes for mathematical context than for Greek texts.
 In the mash up of technology limitations that is print equation layout these glyphs serve contradicting roles: be identifiably different but fit nicely with the Latin glyphs.
 This leads to really weird design quirks, see for example [From Unicode to Typography, a Case Study: the Greek Script" by Yannis Haralambous](https://read.somethingorotherwhatever.com/entry/Haralambous1999) (tip of the hat to Christian's wonderful Interesting Esoterica).

 The recent addition of math calligraphic scripts to unicode (while unsurprising given the people involved) is weird to me because authors will not and do not stop.
 The other day, we had a paper with runes come through production.
 Should they add "math runes" to Unicode next?
 And what about [David Griffith's script r](https://github.com/stipub/stixfonts/issues/221), does he get a codepoint all for himself?
 What about math emoji?
 And what about math alphabets when they're in text mode - do they have special meaning, too?
 (Other than making horribly inaccessible social media profiles?)
 [Aside, there is a direction where I could see Unicode actually help, just like it does with emoji: codepoints for actual mathematical concepts that are usually represented as a single grapheme.
-Indeed, the history of some math alphabets hints at this, e.g., the few [blackboard bold](https://en.wikipedia.org/wiki/Blackboard_bold) symbols that are in the Basic Multilingual Plane.]
+Indeed, the history of some math alphabets hints at this, e.g., the few [blackboard bold](https://en.wikipedia.org/wiki/Blackboard_bold) symbols that are in the Basic Multilingual Plane.
+Just like we have a heart and a heart as card deck suit.]

-It is worthwhile to note at this point that in recent years more and more TeX users (including the AMS) have been leveraging a re-interpretation of Knuth's rulesets by adopting xelatex which realizes equation layout using Open Type MATH Table fonts which in turn was designed for Microsoft Word when they built their print equation layout facilities alongside a first font from Tiro.
-While Microsoft and Tiro followed the TeX book there are frequently noticeable differences, making it hard to know if the bug is in the font, in MS Word, or in xelatex.
+It is worthwhile to note at this point that in recent years more and more TeX users (including the AMS) have been leveraging a re-interpretation of Knuth's rulesets by adopting xelatex which realizes equation layout using Open Type MATH Table fonts which, again, was designed for Microsoft Word when they built their print equation layout facilities alongside a first font from Tiro.
+While Microsoft and Tiro followed the TeX book there are noticeable differences, making it hard to know if the bug is in the font, in MS Word, or in xelatex.

 On a slightly higher level, we have traditions such as labeled equations.
 They are surprisingly complicated in themselves.
 For example, most systems will provide authors flexibility in aligning or auto-numbering them, they may be mixed with other constructs (such as stretchy characters, e.g., in the LaTeX package cases or empheq).
 In some print equation layout systems they'll be realized via table-like constructs, in some via lower level primitives (horizontal fills, floats etc).